ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on a challenging WordPress project.

 **Thoughts:** Over these last several days, I completed the first stage of a new, challenging WordPress project.
 I have never worked with this theme before, so it took a bit to get used to it.
 I've had to edit some of the files to get what the client wants as well.
 Starting stage 2, the final stage, as soon as I get feedback from the client.

+### Day 97-100: 16-19 December 2018

+**Today's Progress**: JavaScript and PHP Review.

+**Thoughts:** I had no internet for a little over a week, so this caused a slight delay to 100 my days of code challenge.
+During these last 4 days, I did a lot of review of JavaScript and PHP to not lose everything after the break.